SeisComP/seiscomp/doc/base/management.rst

 Shell
 *****

-The SeisComP shell can be started with
+The seiscomp shell can be started with

 .. code-block:: sh